atauldiit/CircleCI-with-a-Drupal-project/README.md

-Starting CircleCI with a Drupal project involves specific steps to ensure proper integration and automated testing.
+Starting **CircleCI with a Drupal project** involves specific steps to ensure proper **integration and automated testing**.
 Here’s a general guide to get you started:

  1. Set Up CircleCI Account: First, sign up for CircleCI and connect it to your Version Control System (VCS), like GitHub or Bitbucket, where your Drupal project is hosted.
  2. Add Your Drupal Project: In CircleCI, add your Drupal project from your VCS.